armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-2.md

 Breaking change: Kubernetes accounts with an unspecified providerVersion will now default to V2.
 Update your Halconfig to specify `providerVersion: v1` for any Kubernetes accounts you are currently using with the V1 provider.

 ## Known Issues

-### Vault secrets

-If you use Vault secrets, you should not use this version and instead update to v2.20.2.

 ### Upgrading from 2.18.x with MySQL used for Front50 renames the plugin_artifacts table
 As a part of the upgrade from 2.18.x to 2.19.x, the table **plugin_artifacts** gets renamed to `plugin_info`.
 Downgrades from 2.19.x to 2.18.x do not revert the table name.
 The table remains named `plugin_info`, preventing access to the table.